the-grayson-group/finding_barriers/README.md

 # finding_barriers
-This repository contains the code and data used for the work entitled "Reformulating Reaction Barrier Prediction for Data-Efficient Machine Learning".
+This repository contains the code and data used for the work entitled "Reformulating Reactivity Design for Data-Efficient Machine Learning".
 The "random", "local_search" and "supervised" directories contain, respectively, the files for the random search, local search and supervised learning algorithms as described in the paper.

 ## Python version and libraries
 This code was tested using Python version 3.7.12 and the libraries numpy, scikit-learn, pandas, matplotlib and rdkit (versions specified in requirements.txt).
 However, there should be little difficulty if using slightly different versions of either the dependencies or Python itself.